UoEOCom/Welcome_Email/README.md

 For Advanced programmers, see http://www.icce.rug.nl/documents/cplusplus/ For FAQs on both programming languages, see http://c-faq.com/

-#### Probability and Statistics (Seen in modules involving Machine Learning)
-To help you brush up on these topics, please visit the [StatsTutor site](http://www.statstutor.ac.uk/topics/) and the [Khan Academy site](https://www.khanacademy.org/math/ap-statistics#prepare-for-the-2019-ap-statistics-exam) that both cover all the key topics in the respective module.

 **You may find it helpful to keep referring to these resources throughout your programme.
 A note of these will be made available on the Induction Module on the Moodle platform (_What will I need for my studies?_).**

 ### Key Computer Science Concepts